Uses

 While I do have some remote VPS’, I also maintain a home server for self-hosting a range of services, some of which are detailed on my services page.

 Much like my laptop, it runs NixOS.
 Everything it hosts is containerised with Docker.
-I use Oxker as a nice TUI container manager.
+I use Oxker as a nice TUI container manager, but it’s all otherwise pretty boring, though that is probably a good thing for what should be a stable server.